kdanielive/sktemplate-swift/README.md

 This is a template project you can use as an alternative to the Xcode SpriteKit template for Swift.

+### Update
+09/22/2016: Updated for Xcode 8.0 and Swift 3.0

 ### sktemplate-swift Features
-* SKTUtils.
-Includes [SKTUtils](https://github.com/raywenderlich/SKTUtils) updated to Swift 2.0.
 * ObjectAL.
 Includes [OALSimpleAudio](http://kstenerud.github.io/ObjectAL-for-iPhone/) for *really* easy audio play back in your games.
 * Bitmap Font Support.
 Includes the required libraries to use Bitmap Fonts created with [bmglyph](http://www.bmglyph.com).
 * Animated Character.
 Example animated character that flies to the location tapped on screen.
 * Handy Functions.
-My most used super handy functions are included in Utilities.swift.
+My most used super handy functions are included in Math.swift and Colors.swift.

 ### Renaming your project
 1 - Clone the project some place temporary, like your Downloads folder.